Japanese firms see U.S. trade talks boosting exports despite Trump rhetoric

 In the survey, about three quarters of Japanese firms expect the U.S.-China trade war to last until end-2019 or beyond, with a majority anticipating the trade dispute to become worse over the next one to two years.

 “The impact won’t be limited to the two countries,” a manager of a construction company wrote in the survey.
-“They must become conscious as world leaders and mend their ways by taking account of harmful effects from prioritizing their own country.”
+“They must become conscious as world leaders and mend their ways by taking account of harmful effects from prioritising their own country.”
+(Reporting by Tetsushi Kajimoto Editing by Malcolm Foster and Sam Holmes)